Overview of the Bad Faith Statutes

 (5) adjust your insurance claim fairly and promptly.

-(The complete text of the statutes are copied below.)
+The complete text of the statutes are copied below.
 Many times I have successfully negotiated insurance claims, on a pre-litigation basis, by showing the insurance companies how they have violated the bad faith statutes.
-Sometimes, though, a lawsuit is necessary because an insurer won’t listen to reason.
+Sometimes, though, a lawsuit is necessary because the insurance company won’t listen to reason.
 I’ve successfully handled several of those types of cases as well.
 The statutes really are a great tool for settling claims.
+My office litigates bad faith cases frequently.

 §1892.
 Payment and adjustment of claims, policies other than life and health and accident; personal vehicle damage claims; extension of time to respond to claims during emergency or disaster; penalties; arson-related claims suspension